 But for those countries bordering the ocean, the abundant energy they can get from waves can transform peoples’ lives.

-Writers need to expose the feasibility and potentials of wave energy to people looking for cleaner and more sustainable energy.
+Writers need to expose the feasibility and potential of wave energy to people looking for cleaner and more sustainable energy.

 Biomass energy or bioenergy is power gotten from the natural decomposition of organic matter.
 All over the world, people produce tons and tons of refuse and other organic matter daily.